Michael Massey Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.
+- The pitching staff for the Guardians has a collective 8.1 K/9, which ranks 25th in MLB.

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.89).
+- The Guardians have a 3.89 team ERA that ranks ninth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender the second-fewest home runs in baseball (99 total, one per game).
+- Guardians pitchers combine to give up 101 home runs (one per game), the second-fewest in baseball.

-- Allen makes the start for the Guardians, his 14th of the season.
-He is 4-2 with a 3.21 ERA and 71 strikeouts in 67 1/3 innings pitched.

-- In his most recent appearance on Tuesday, the left-hander tossed five scoreless innings against the Pittsburgh Pirates while surrendering one hit.
+- His most recent appearance came on Wednesday against the Pittsburgh Pirates, when the right-hander threw 5 1/3 innings, surrendering two earned runs while allowing five hits.

-- The 24-year-old has amassed an ERA of 3.21, with 9.5 strikeouts per nine innings, in 13 games this season.
-Opponents have a .255 batting average against him.
+- The 28-year-old has amassed an ERA of 2.71, with 7 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.